Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Introduction

 \subsection{Contributions}

-This result leads to a residual policy class in which every controller is locally exponentially stable by construction, while leaving the performance objective and optimization method arbitrary.
+This result leads to a residual policy class in which every controller is locally exponentially stabilizing by construction, while leaving the performance objective and optimization method arbitrary.
 Compared to \cite{ImuraYoshikawa1997}, we (i) strengthen the result from asymptotic to exponential stability, (ii) provide a constructive Lyapunov proof, and (iii) specialize the parametrization to a residual form around a linear baseline.
 Compared to contraction-based Youla parametrizations, we require only a locally stabilizable linearization (rather than a globally stabilizing policy and/or globally convergent observer); accordingly, only the existence of a region of attraction, rather than global stability, can be guaranteed.

-Further, we propose parametrizing the free locally exponentially stable dynamics with a class of stable recurrent neural network policies, obtained by adapting linear recurrent units from \cite{orvieto2023resurrecting} to the continuous-time setting, which can be embedded in neural-ODE-based training pipelines in the sense of \cite{chen2018neural}.
-Finally, in a cart–pendulum obstacle-avoidance case study, we compare our locally exponentially stable-biased residual policy class with standard MLP and LSTM (residual and non-residual) parametrizations of comparable size.
+Further, we propose parametrizing the free locally exponentially stable dynamics with a class of stable recurrent neural network (RNN) policies, obtained by adapting linear recurrent units from \cite{orvieto2023resurrecting} to the continuous-time setting, which can be embedded in neural-ODE-based training pipelines in the sense of \cite{chen2018neural}.
+Finally, in a cart–pendulum obstacle-avoidance case study, we compare our locally exponentially stable-biased residual policy class with standard multi-layer perceptron (MLP) and long short-term memory (LSTM) parametrizations of comparable size.
 More sample-efficient training and improved task performance are observed, demonstrating that enforcing local exponential stability at the policy class level provides a beneficial inductive bias.